Are you renting out a property in North Carolina? There are several Fair Housing rules that property owners need to adhere to!

 - Perfect for a female student.

-- Suitable for single professional.
+- Suitable for single professional or person.

 - Ideal for a quiet couple.